These Are the Most Naturally Beautiful States in America

 You’ll find petroglyphs, plenty of hiking trails and many unusual vistas.
 The best part is that it’s only about an hour from Las Vegas, so it’s easily accessible.

-Nobody should be surprised to see Michigan here, considering how the state has coastline on Lake Superior, Lake Michigan, Lake Huron and Lake Erie.
+Nobody should be surprised to see Michigan here, considering how the state has a coastline on Lake Superior, Lake Michigan, Lake Huron and Lake Erie.

 Access to the Great Lakes basically guarantees beauty to this state, which has forest, beaches, dunes and sandstone cliffs.